mmcloughlin/hwwasm/README.md

 surrounded by redundant register moves between vector and general purpose register files (with a significant performance penalty).
 These details are important when the entire goal of hardware intrinsics in Wasm is reaching near-native performance.
-We might hope that the idiosyncracies of the SHA-1 instruction set are not widespread.
-However, it seems possible that this broader problem of semantics mismatches could rear its head in other cases, for example when attempting to use wide vector types (e.g.  Intel AVX-512) that do not have Wasm equivalents.
+We might hope that the idiosyncrasies of the SHA-1 instruction set are not widespread.
+However, it seems possible that this broader problem of semantic mismatches could rear its head in other cases, for example when attempting to use wide vector types (e.g.  Intel AVX-512) that do not have Wasm equivalents.